edermartioli/opd-fits-fixtool/README.md

-#OPD FITS fixtool
+#opd-fits-fixtool
-Toolkit for correcting FITS files obtained from the Pico dos Dias observatory (OPD)
+`fixtool` is a toolkit for correcting FITS files obtained from the Pico dos Dias observatory (OPD)